 Akin to underground palaces, each station is an attraction making getting around Moscow on the metro an aesthetically pleasing experience.
 Some of the top stations include Arbatskaya, which features striking bronze chandeliers and granite slabs.
 While Park Kutlury, next to Gorky park is laden with marble.
 The stops immediately surrounding Red Square are also easy on the eyes.

-On this small group metro tour, you’ll visit the best 9 metro stations in the city and discover how and why they’re as beautiful as any famous landmark in Moscow.
+On a metro tour, you’ll visit the best 9 metro stations in the city and discover how and why they’re as beautiful as any famous landmark in Moscow.

 Walk Down Old Arbat Street